Policy 4510Bi

 SICK LEAVE

-Employees accumulate 15 days of sick leave per year.
-They can take earned sick leave for a variety of reasons.
-In certain situations, the supervisor can ask for written medical proof.
-An employee cannot be paid both by Worker’s Compensation and by the College’s sick leave benefit.
+Employees may accumulate up to fifteen (15) days (120 hours) of sick leave per year.
+They can take earned sick leave for a variety of medical reasons.
+Supervisors are responsible for working with Human Resources to ensure compliance with this policy.
+Human Resources reserves the right to require documentation from a health care provider to verify the need for sick leave and/or authorizing the employee to return to work.
+An employee cannot be paid by both Worker’s Compensation and the College’s sick leave benefit.

 Accumulating Sick Leave